narendradeo7/Placeminds-client/README.md

-# Placeminds-client
+# Placeminds-server
-v1 of placeminds client side that ease placement management
+v1 of placeminds server side that ease placement management